ruslank777/python-number_guessing_game/README.md

 It is important to generate a Google app password for your Gmail account, as you will be sending automatic emails using Python through your Gmail account
 5. Calculate your age
 Program will calculate the age of the user.
+6. Group anagrams
+Anagrams are words formed by rearranging the letters of another word.
+The program will group all the words which are anagrams of each other.